The Best California Auto Insurance Companies

 These amounts do offer some protection, but it’s not hard to imagine instances in which they wouldn’t cover your entire financial liability.
 For example, if you’re driving down Rodeo Drive and accidentally collide with a luxury car, those repairs could easily cost more than the $5,000 in property damage coverage that’s required.
 And if the other driver is injured, his or her medical bills could well exceed the minimum $15,000 for bodily injury coverage.
 In both situations, you’d be responsible for making up the difference yourself — that’s why it’s a good idea to buy as much insurance as you can afford.

 Your premium cost depends largely on personal factors: your age, credit score, how much you drive, and the type of vehicle you’re insuring, among other things.
 But because different providers will charge the same individual more or less for the same coverage, the only way to nail down your cheapest rate is to compare tailored quotes.
-Still, there are many other important factors besides price, making our reviews of California’s top five auto insurers a good place to begin your search.
+Still, there are many other important factors besides price, making our reviews of California’s top auto insurers a good place to begin your search.

 How We Found the Best Auto Insurance in California

-We started by identifying California’s five biggest auto insurers by market share, and compared their financial strength, coverage options, and customer service, using methodology similar to our review on nationwide providers.
+We started by identifying California’s four biggest auto insurers by market share, and compared their financial strength, coverage options, and customer service, using methodology similar to our review on nationwide providers.
 Then we checked J.D.
 Power and Consumer Reports to see how each company’s customers scored them, both overall and on their claims experiences specifically.
 Next, we looked at the California Dept. of Insurance’s “Justified Complaint Ratio” for each company in 2016 (the most recent year with data available).
 Justified complaints were those “determined to require that corrective action be taken against the insurer, or leading to insurer compromise, or other remedy for the complainant” — so a lower number is better.
 Finally, we collected quotes from each company, taking note of available endorsements and discounts.

 California Auto Insurance Reviews